Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 We choose to castrate no younger than 4 months but have castrated at 6 months as well.
 We prefer to allow male livestock to keep their testicles as long as possible dependent on their situation (behavior, sexually mature females around, going to a new home, etc.).

-how to castrate a ram/buck/bull using the California bander
+How to castrate a ram/buck/bull using the California bander

-However, DO NOT include the teats in the band.
+Double check to make sure you DO NOT include the teats in the band.
 This will cause extreme pain to your animal and senseless injury.

-Every few days we would spray antiseptic spray on the scrotum area to prevent infection or fly strike.
-We had no issues with this castration method.
+We soak our bands in vinegar for 24 hours prior to banding to disinfect them.
+Every few days we spray antiseptic spray on the scrotum area to prevent infection or fly strike.
+We have had no issues with this castration method.

-what does the goat/sheep/cattle experience?
+What does the animal experience?

 Again, there is no pain-free method of castration.
-It just isn’t possible no matter how much we wish it did.

-As in the video, your guy will probably mope around for a bit and lay down more often.
+Your animal will probably mope around for a bit and lay down more often.
 Just make sure no other animals are harassing him until this period passes.

 How does this grow sovereignty?